 - Other signals.
 Other sources of clues as to the intended audience of your site can include local addresses and phone numbers on the pages, the use of local language and currency, links from other local sites, and/or the use of Google My Business (where available).

 What Google doesn't do:

 - Google crawls the web from different locations around the world.
 We do not attempt to vary the crawler source used for a single site in order to find any possible variations in a page.
-Therefore, any locale or language variations that your site exposes should be communicated to Google explicitly through the methods shown here (such as hreflang entries, ccTLDs, or explicit links).
+Therefore, make sure you explicitly tell Google about any locale or language variation that your site exposes, using one of the methods shown here (such as hreflang entries, ccTLDs, or explicit links).

 - Google ignores locational meta tags (like

 distribution) or geotargeting HTML attributes.

 Handling duplicate pages with multilingual/multi-regional sites